PawanRamaMali/JS/Introduction to JavaScript/index.md

 * Can handle date and time.
 * Performs Form Validation although the forms are created using HTML.
 * No compiler needed.

+## Limitations of JavaScript:

+* Performance: JavaScript does not provide the same level of performance as offered by many traditional languages as a complex program written in JavaScript would be comparatively slow.
+But as JavaScript is used to perform simple tasks in a browser, so performance is not considered a big restriction in its use.

+* Complexity: To master a scripting language, programmers must have a thorough knowledge of all the programming concepts, core language objects, client and server-side objects otherwise it would be difficult for them to write advanced scripts using JavaScript.

+* Weak error handling and type checking facilities: It is weakly typed language as there is no need to specify the data type of the variable.
+So wrong type checking is not performed by compile.